Administering STAR funding

 - health and safety procedures are detailed in the memorandum of understanding.

 While students are on work experience in a workplace, the primary responsibility for health and safety rests with the management of the workplace.
 The Department of Labour provides guidance for employers who have people undertaking work experience in their workplace.
-This guidance can be found on the Department of Labour website (external link) .
+This guidance can be found on the Employment New Zealand website. (external link)

 To comply with Section 71 (2) of the Education Act 1989 (external link) the Curriculum Leader or STAR Coordinator must ensure that: